astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 baseball on the Moon, as viewed from Earth.
-From analyzing this image, they report a mass for the black hole of seven billion solar masses, completely consistent with the mass estimate derived from the motion of gas around it (similar to the Gehz video, above).
+From analyzing this image, they report a mass for the black hole of seven billion solar masses, completely consistent with the mass estimate derived from the motion of gas around it (using methods similar to the Gehz video, above).
 For a seven billion solar mass object, the Schwarzschild Radius is about twenty billion km, or 120 times the distance from the Earth to the Sun -- the black hole itself is about as big as our whole solar system!
 At the 54 million light year distance to M87, the black hole diameter would span about 16 $\mu$as, which is a little less than half of the 40 $\mu$as bar shown in {numref}`ehtm87`, very similar in size to the dark shadow region in the image.
 The existence of black holes is getting harder and harder to discount.

 ```{figure} images/2018m87.png
 :alt: 2018m87ehtimage